Elias-DE/Labs/README.md

 ## System Components

 ### 1. Data Generator (`data_generator.py`)
 This component simulates the behavior of users on an e-commerce platform by generating events such as product views, adding items to cart, and purchases.
-It creates CSV files with this simulated data at regular intervals.
+It creates CSV files with this simulated data at regular intervals of 5 seconds.

 Key features:
 - Generates realistic user IDs, product information, and timestamps